 - 169. NPPF para 47 sets out the need to increase the supply over the OAN by 5% or, where there is a record of persistent under delivery, 20%, in order to ensure choice and competition in the land market, and to provide a realistic prospect of achieving the planned supply.
 At the time of considering the Core Strategy, in 2012, the Inspector noted that there had been an under supply against the targets in 7 of the preceding 12 years.
 However, he recognised the effect of the recession from 2008 and that there had been a strong level of delivery in the earlier part of the period, and decided that there was not evidence of persistent under supply, so that a 5% buffer should apply.
-The appeal at Mans Hill91 reached a similar conclusion in February 2015, noting that, whilst the Council's record did not paint a glowing picture of housing delivery, the circumstances had not changed so substantially in the intervening period as to justify a different outcome.
-The Inspector at Firlands Farm92 in July 2015 also took account of strong delivery in 2004/5 and 2005/6, and favoured a 5% buffer.
+The appeal at Mans Hill reached a similar conclusion in February 2015, noting that, whilst the Council's record did not paint a glowing picture of housing delivery, the circumstances had not changed so substantially in the intervening period as to justify a different outcome.
+The Inspector at Firlands Farm in July 2015 also took account of strong delivery in 2004/5 and 2005/6, and favoured a 5% buffer.
 [44-47, 104, 105] - 170.
 Since these decisions, the SHMA has been issued indicating an OAN of 665 dpa, and it is the appellants' contention that the recent past record should be looked at in the light of this figure, rather than 525 dpa shown in the Core Strategy.
-The Council note that the Uttlesfield appeal shown in the Core Strategy.
-The Council note that the Uttlesfield appeal shown in the Core Strategy.
-The Council note that the Uttlesfield appeal shown in the Core strategy the planning authority to meet a level of which they were unaware until the issue of the SHMA.
+The Council note that the Uttlesfield appeal, and references quoted within it, rejected this approach, and that it would not be reasonable to expect the planning authority to meet a level of which they were unaware until the issue of the SHMA.
 However, the guidance does not set a particular rule on this point, and a decision is subject to the circumstances applying.
-In this case, it was clear that the Core Strategy figure did not represent an assessment of need measured in accordance with the NPPF; the Core Strategy Inspector anticipated that the real figure would be higher shown and that it would be necessary for an early reappraisal.
+In this case, it was clear that the Core Strategy figure did not represent an assessment of need measured in accordance with the NPPF; the Core Strategy Inspector anticipated that the real figure would be higher, and that it would be necessary for an early reappraisal.
 It is also the case that much of the base data which informed the SHMA came from 2012 and 2013, rather than representing a recent change of circumstances at its issue in 2016.
-It is reasonable to assess performance
+It is reasonable to assess performance against the requirement of 525 dpa up to 2012/13 but 665 dpa thereafter.
+[44-47, 104, 105]

-93 APP/C1570/A/14/2213025, para 15.16, Appendix 7 of Ms Peddie's proof
+APP/C1570/A/14/2213025, para 15.16, Appendix 7 of Ms Peddie's proof

-94 CD6/B/1 para 30
+&lt;sup>94 CD6/B/1 para 30